Ali-hey-0/barcode-new/README.md

 pip install -r requirements.txt
 ```

+---

 ## Configuration

-Create a `.env` file in the project root directory with the following variables:
+Create a `.env` file in the project root directory.
+Below is a sample configuration:

 ```env
 # API Configuration